 If you prefer to sleep in a hotel, look for one with a kitchen, so you can save on breakfast and dinner.

-Check out: how to find cheap flights
+- Check out: how to find cheap flights

-Eat in restaurants: this is another thing where you can save money or spend a lot.
+Eat-in restaurants: this is another thing where you can save money or spend a lot.
 You have restaurants for all tastes and budgets.

-In the Latin Quarter they are usually very well and very complete.
+In the Latin Quarter, they are usually very well and very complete.
 In addition, they have many varieties of meals and prices.

-But the good thing is, you can order a bottle of tap water and they don’t look at you badly, because it’s the most normal thing in the world.
+But the good thing is, you can order a bottle of tap water, and they don’t look at you badly, because it’s the most normal thing in the world.

 Museum tickets/excursions: This is where you’ll have to make a list of the excursions you want to do and the places you want to visit in Paris and make numbers.

-Check out the Museum Pass and the Paris Pass (the latter includes unlimited public transport).
-Depending on the places you want to visit, these cards will save you money and time.
-Choose one of the two and enjoy your trip to the city of light.
+These cards will save you money and time depending on the places you want to visit.
+So choose one of the two and enjoy your trip to the city of light.

-How to get around in Paris
+How to Get Around in Paris

 The best way to get around the city is on foot and by metro (subway) for long distances.
-If you are one of those who likes to move by car, there is the option to pay for a car park for the days you are in Paris.
+However, if you are one of those who like to move by car, you can pay for a car park for the days you are in Paris.

-You do this to get an idea of what to see and that you don’t miss anything, although there are usually variations between what you schedule from home to what you actually do on the trip.
+You do this to get an idea of what to see so that you don’t miss anything, although there are usually variations between what you schedule from home and what you actually do on the trip.

 Day 1.
-Eiffel Tower, Mars Field and the Invalides
+Eiffel Tower, Mars Field, and the Invalides

 If you do not buy tickets online with the possibility of avoiding the queue, you have to go at least 1 or 2 hours in advance to buy the ticket there and be able to climb.

-The Campo de Mars is a park that is between the Eiffel Tower and the Military School.
-When the military school was built, it was the place where the maneuvers were done, and hence its name, for Mars is the God of War.
+The Champs de Mars is a park that is between the Eiffel Tower and the Military School.
+When the military school was built, it was where the maneuvers were done; hence its name, for Mars is the God of War.

 Day 2.
 Louvre Museum and Ile de la Cité

-It is the original place where the city was founded more than 2000 years ago as it was a place of easy defense, since access could only be done through the river.
+It is the original place where the city was founded more than 2000 years ago as it was a place of easy defense since access could only be done through the river.

-Its name means “Our Lady” and in it have been crowned kings and emperors and of course, Napoleon Bonaparte, it was beatified Joan of Arc and is also the scene of the acrobatics and adventures of the hunchback of Notre Dame.
+Its name means “Our Lady,” and in it have been crowned kings and emperors, like Napoleon Bonaparte; Joan of Arc was beatified here and is also the scene of the acrobatics and adventures of the hunchback of Notre Dame.

 Day 3.
 Versailles.
 Champs-Elysees

 On the third day, visit the Palace of Versailles in the morning.
-Versailles is another monument that at the very little takes you between 4 and 5 hours.
+Versailles is another monument that at the very least, takes you between 4 and 5 hours.

 Day 4.
 Trocadero, Montparnasse and the Catacombs